SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 »⟮The oral cavity⟯« is ⟮the space between⟯ ⟮the pharynx⟯ and ⟮c_;the teeth⟯.
 ⟮＿The oral cavity＿⟯ ⟮corresponds roughly⟯ to what we would ordinarily call ⟮the mouth⟯.
-The passive places of articulation from dental to uvular sit within the oral cavity.
+⟮＿The passive places of articulation＿⟯ from ⟮＿dental＿⟯ to ⟮c_;＿uvular＿⟯ sit within ⟮＿the oral cavity＿⟯.

-The alveolar ridge is a gum line just behind the teeth The uvula is the bulb hanging down at the entrance to the pharyngeal cavity.
+»⟮The alveolar ridge⟯« is ⟮a gum line⟯ ⟮just behind⟯ ⟮the teeth⟯ »⟮The uvula⟯« is ⟮the bulb⟯ ⟮hanging down⟯⟮ at the entrance⟯ to ⟮＿the pharyngeal cavity＿⟯.
-From the front, the hard palate comes before the soft palate The soft palate is also called velum.
+From the front, ⟮the hard palate⟯ ⟮comes before⟯ ⟮the soft palate⟯ ⟮The soft palate⟯ is also called ⟮velum⟯.

 ###### nasal cavity

 ###### pharyngeal cavity

-The pharyngeal cavity is defined by the pharynx.
+»⟮The pharyngeal cavity⟯« is ⟮defined by⟯ ⟮＿the pharynx＿⟯.
-The pharyngeal cavity is what we would ordinarily call the throat.
+⟮＿The pharyngeal cavit＿⟯y is what we would ordinarily call ⟮the throat⟯.
-The pharynx is a vertical muscular tube.
+»⟮The pharynx⟯« is a ⟮vertical⟯ ⟮muscular tube⟯.
-The pharynx sits on top of the larynx and extends up into the nasal cavity.
+»⟮The pharynx⟯« sits ⟮on top of⟯ ⟮＿the larynx＿⟯ and ⟮extends up into⟯ ⟮＿the nasal cavity＿⟯.
-The pharynx as a passive place of articulation is the back of the actual pharynx.
+»⟮The pharynx⟯« as a ⟮＿passive place of articulation＿⟯ is ⟮the back of⟯ ⟮＿the actual pharynx＿⟯.
-The epiglottis is a flap that sits at the back of the mouth and can seal the epiglottis.
+»⟮The epiglottis⟯« is ⟮a flap⟯ that sits ⟮at the back of the mouth⟯ and can ⟮seal ＿the epiglottis＿⟯.

 ##### passive place of articulation

-Passive places of articulation from front to back: labial, dental, prealveolar, alveolar, postalveolar, palatal, velar, uvular, pharyngeal, epiglottal, (glottis)
+⟮＿Passive places of articulation＿⟯ from front to back: ⟮c+;s∞;us_-;labial⟯, ⟮c+;s∞;us_-;dental⟯, ⟮c+;s∞;us_-;prealveolar⟯, ⟮c+;s∞;us_-;alveolar⟯, ⟮c+;s∞;us_-;postalveolar⟯, ⟮c+;s∞;us_-;palatal⟯, ⟮c+;s∞;us_-;velar⟯, ⟮c+;s∞;us_-;uvular⟯, ⟮c+;s∞;us_-;pharyngeal⟯, ⟮c+;s∞;us_-;epiglottal⟯, (⟮c+;s∞;us_-;glottal⟯)

 table:name|place
-Labial|the upper lip
+»⟮Labial⟯«|⟮the upper lip⟯
-Dental|the upper teeth, either on the edge of the teeth or inner surface Prealveolar|before the alveolar ridge
+»⟮Dental⟯«|⟮the upper teeth, either on the edge of the teeth or inner surface ⟯ »⟮Prealveolar⟯«|⟮before the alveolar ridge⟯ »⟮Alveolar⟯«|⟮The alveolar ridge⟯ »⟮Postalveolar⟯«|⟮The back of the alveolar ridge⟯ »⟮Palatal⟯«|⟮The hard palate⟯
-Alveolar|The alveolar ridge
-Postalveolar|The back of the alveolar ridge Palatal|The hard palate
-Velar|The soft palate
+»⟮Velar⟯«|⟮The soft palate⟯
-Uvular|The uvula
-Pharyngeal|The pharynx
+»⟮Uvular⟯«|⟮The uvula⟯
+»⟮Pharyngeal⟯«|⟮The pharynx⟯
-Epiglottal|The walls at the entrance to the trachea
+»⟮Epiglottal⟯«|⟮The walls at the entrance to the trachea⟯

-##### active place of articulation
+##### !active place of articulation

-There are three active articulator: Lips, tongue, and the pharynx.
+There are three ⟮＿active articulator＿⟯: ⟮Lips⟯, ⟮tongue⟯, and ⟮the pharynx⟯.
-Labial sounds are articulated with the lips as the active articulator.
+»⟮Labial⟯« sounds are articulated with ⟮the lips⟯ as ⟮＿the active articulator＿⟯.
-The tongue articulator part (my term) is the general part of the tongue that approaches the passive articulator.
+The »⟮tongue articulator part⟯« (my term) is ⟮the general part of the tongue⟯ that ⟮approaches the ＿passive articulator＿⟯.
-There are three tongue articulator parts: coronal, dorsal, and radical Ergo coronal, dorsal and radical sounds are articulated with the tongue as the active articulator.
+There are three ⟮＿tongue articulator parts＿⟯: ⟮coronal⟯, ⟮dorsal⟯, and ⟮radical⟯ Ergo ⟮＿coronal＿⟯, ⟮＿dorsal＿⟯ and ⟮＿radical＿⟯ sounds are articulated with ⟮the tongue⟯ as ⟮＿the active articulator＿⟯.
-The active place of articulation supercategory (my term) is either the active articulator articulator involved (if not tongue), or the tongue articulator parts.
+»⟮The active place of articulation supercategory⟯« (my term) is either ⟮＿the active articulator＿ involved (if not tongue)⟯, or ⟮＿the tongue articulator part＿⟯.
-The specific active place of articulation is the active place of articulation supercategory, further precisefied as necessary (e.g. for coronal)
+»⟮The specific active place of articulation⟯« (my term) is ⟮＿the active place of articulation supercategory＿⟯, ⟮further precisefied as necessary (e.g. for coronal)⟯
-The place distinctive features map onto the active place of articulation supercategory, but minus the pharynx.
+⟮＿The place distinctive features＿⟯ ⟮map onto⟯ ⟮＿the active place of articulation supercategory＿⟯, but minus ⟮the pharynx⟯.
-The four place distinctive features are [labial], [coronal], [dorsal], [radical]
+The four »⟮place distinctive features⟯« are ⟮[labial]⟯, ⟮[coronal]⟯, ⟮[dorsal]⟯, ⟮[radical]⟯

 ###### labial

-Labial sounds are articulated with the lips as the active articulator.
-Labial sounds may have a specific degree of rounding.
+⟮＿Labial＿⟯ sounds may have a certain amount of ⟮＿rounding＿⟯.
-Rounding is how round the lips are.
+»⟮Rounding⟯« is ⟮how round the lips are⟯.
-Labial sounds with a high degree of rounding is indicated by the distinctive feature [+round]
+⟮＿Labial＿⟯ sounds with ⟮a high degree of ＿rounding⟯＿ is indicated by the distinctive feature ⟮[+round]⟯

 ####### types

 flex-container:✫sm_paste-9d57b921c2367caed7728b4ecc2e08a61fccaafe.jpg✫✫sm_paste-5da6ee49b0be29e64772806d15b710f95be11ec5.jpg✫

-There are two forms of rounding, protruded rounding anc compressed rounding.
+There are two forms of ⟮＿rounding＿⟯, ⟮＿protruded rounding＿⟯ and ⟮＿compressed rounding＿⟯.
-In protruded rounding, the lips push out of the face to produce the rounding.
+In »⟮protruded rounding⟯«, ⟮the lips⟯ ⟮push⟯ ⟮out of the face⟯ ⟮c_;to produce the ＿rounding＿⟯.
-In compressed rounding, the lip push onto each other and do not push out to produce rounding.
+In »⟮compressed rounding⟯«, ⟮the lips⟯ ⟮push⟯ ⟮onto each other⟯ ⟮c_;and do not push out to produce ＿rounding＿⟯.
-There are no dedicated IPA diacritics to represent the distinctio between compressed and protruded rounding.
+⟮There are no dedicated⟯ ⟮IPA diacritics⟯ to represent the distinction between ⟮＿compressed and protruded rounding＿⟯.
-In absence of a dedicated IPA letter,  ⟨◌ᵝ⟩ or ⟨◌ᶹ⟩ are sometimes used for compressed rounding.
+In absence of a dedicated IPA letter, ⟮［◌ᵝ］⟯ or ⟮［◌ᶹ］⟯ are sometimes used for ⟮＿compressed rounding＿⟯.
-In absence of a dedicated IPA letter, ⟨◌ʷ⟩ are sometimes used for protruded rounding.
+In absence of a dedicated IPA letter, ⟮［◌ʷ］⟯ is sometimes used for ⟮＿protruded rounding＿⟯.

 ####### as secondary articulation

-Labialization is secondary articulation that is labial.
+»⟮Labialization⟯« is ⟮＿secondary articulation＿⟯ that is ⟮＿labial＿⟯.
-For consonants, labialization if not further specified generally refers to labialization with very little rounding.
+For ⟮＿consonants＿⟯, ⟮＿labialization＿⟯ if ⟮not further specified⟯ generally refers to ⟮c_-;＿labialization＿⟯ ⟮with very little rounding⟯.
-Vowel rounding is just labialization of vowels with a specific degree of rounding. labialization is indicated in the IPA as［◌ʷ］.
+»⟮Vowel rounding⟯« is just ⟮＿labialization＿⟯ of ⟮＿vowels＿⟯ with ⟮a specific degree of ＿rounding＿⟯.
+⟮＿labialization＿⟯ is indicated in the IPA as ⟮［◌ʷ］⟯.
-Labialization is the most common form of secondary articulation.
+⟮＿Labialization＿⟯ is ⟮the most common form⟯ of ⟮＿secondary articulation＿⟯.
-Labialized sounds' places of articulation are often called labio-‹primary-articulation-place›.
+⟮＿Labialized＿⟯ sounds' ⟮＿places of articulation＿⟯ are often called ⟮labio-‹primary-articulation-place›⟯.

 ######## common labialized consonants